 In most cases, flat rate shipping takes between one to three business days.
 This assumes the package was given to a carrier on a business day and no delays occur.
 From the postal service to the post office to differing shipping zones, it’s always best to build potential delays into your time budget.
 You never know when something might not go according to plan.
 To avoid the possibility of sending out a backorder notice, factor in your most likely shipping delays.

 You can get packages to customers faster by choosing speedier shipping services, but be advised this costs more.
+Check our guide on USPS and UPS overnight shipping cost.
 Most businesses opt for regular flat rate shipping, as the expenses are lower and it still provides customers with a great experience.
 Most customers will be understanding of slower shipping speed, especially when they know you’re using flat rate boxes and envelopes to streamline prices, which is a cost savings you pass to them.

 How Does the Flat Rate Shipping Work?